 Dave can deliver this speech by himself or with his friend, and fellow cancer survivor, TJ Sharpe.
 Dave is a stage 3 melanoma survivor and TJ is a stage 4 melanoma survivor.
-Together, they are “Stage 7 Survivors” and take the audience on their journey through the “Seven Stages From Struggle To Strength.”
-This speech motivates the audience members to confront whatever struggles plague them, with the understanding there will be highs and lows along the way.
-But the lesson is, if you keep fighting, you’ll become a stronger, more grateful, more present person and you’ll be inspired to pay your good fortune forward to others.
+Together, they are “Stage 7 Survivors” and they take the audience on their journey through the “Seven Stages From Struggle To Strength.”
+Read More

 “A Hypochondriac’s Guide To Beating Cancer”

-This is a funny, autobiographical journey through Dave’s battle with stage 3 melanoma, and the title of his Amazon bestselling memoir.
+This is a funny, autobiographical journey through Dave’s battle with melanoma, and the title of his Amazon bestselling memoir.
 It’s a cruel joke to give cancer to a hypochondriac and Dave spent the first two years after his diagnosis assuming EVERYTHING was cancer.
-The cyst on his forehead: bone cancer.
-The two-day headache: a brain tumor.
-The time his foot went numb: clearly a spinal tumor.
-Turns out, none of those maladies proved to be serious and after self-reflection, therapy and long laughs at his own expense he was able to turn his paranoia into purpose, and emerge a stronger, more grateful person.
-This speech appeals to those dealing with cancer or other hardships who are particularly frightened or hard on themselves.
-By laughing with (at) Dave, they’ll find comfort, strength and optimism.
+His forehead cyst: bone cancer.
+His pounding headache: a brain tumor.
+When his foot went numb: clearly a spinal tumor.
+Read More